What we treat

 – changes in taste

-you may have a problem with oral mucosa, the maxillary bones or the salivary glands, and we would recommend that you book an immediate appointment with a qualified dentist.
+you may have a problem with oral mucosa, the maxillary bones or the salivary glands, and we recommend you book an immediate appointment with a qualified dentist.

 Who treats oral mucosa diseases in our studio?

-An oral medicine appointment begins with the specialist collecting information relating to the patient’s medical status and the issues which led them to request an appointment.
+An appointment with the specialist in oral medicine begins with the specialist collecting information relating to the patient’s medical status and the issues which led them to request an appointment.
 This is followed by an inspection of the oral cavity with a dental mirror and a sterile gauze and with manual palpation of the lesion/s.

-An accurate diagnosis may on occasion necessitate a biopsy, i.e. a partial or complete removal of the lesion under anaesthetic.
+An accurate diagnosis may on occasion need a biopsy, i.e. a partial or complete removal of the lesion under local anaesthetic.
 The lesion will then be sent for histological analysis by a qualified pathologist.
 Blood tests and certain radiographic tests may also be required.

 To find out more